ABOUT FORMIDABLE VEGETABLE

 Permaculture is primarily a way of designing living systems that build connections between our food, friends, front yards, farms and forests for the greatest good.
 It’s been proven as a good way to find simple, regenerative, community solutions to the sometimes complex problems of the World.

-Even though the word ‘Permaculture’ was coined in the 1970’s by Bill Mollison and David Holmgren, it is not a new idea, but rather draws on knowledge systems of different traditional cultures all over the World that managed to live in balanced relationship with their environment for thousands of years and seeks to acknowledge and include these cultures wherever possible.
+Even though the word ‘permaculture’ was coined in the 1970’s by Bill Mollison and David Holmgren, it is not necessarily a new idea.
+Permaculture is a combination of the words ‘permanent culture’ and draws on knowledge systems of different traditional cultures all over the World that managed to live in balanced relationship with their environment for thousands of years, seeking to acknowledge and include these cultures wherever possible.

 From the ethics of permaculture come a set of principles which can be helpful guidelines to follow, not only in the garden, but in many other situations as well!